 What Counts as Green?

-The International Capital Market Association’s Green Bond Principles and CBI’s Climate Bond Standards are widely used guidelines for determining whether a bond qualifies as green.
+The International Market Association’s Green Bond Principles and CBI’s Climate Bond Standards are widely used guidelines for determining whether a bond qualifies as green.
 Qualifying bonds must undergo third-party verification to show the proceeds are directly funding projects with environmental or climate benefits.
 These include renewable energy and energy efficiency projects along with sustainable waste, water, transportation and land use initiatives.

-Prior to 2014, the vast majority of green bond issuances had come from global development agencies such as the World Bank, the European Investment Bank (EIB) and the International Finance Corporation (IFC).
+Prior to 2014, the vast majority of green bond issuances had come from global development agencies such as the World Bank, the European Investment Bank (EIB) and the International Finance (IFC).
 Yet the recent explosion has been mostly driven by the private sector in the form of corporate bonds, asset-backed securities, and project and infrastructure assets.
 Additionally, municipal and local government green bonds make up a small but growing proportion of the total market.

 What’s in an Index?